pnaruka/online_store/README.md

 # Blog App

 ## Description:
-This is a simple e-commerce on Node and React. \
+This is a simple e-commerce app built on Node and React. \
-Express is used to write APIs. \
+Express is used to write APIs.

 ## Table of Contents